Ponoi Atlantic Salmon

 Ponoi River Fishing Seasons

-These are during some of the famous white nights with twenty-four hours of daylight.
+during some of the famous white nights with twenty-four hours of daylight.
 During this period, grilse run with the salmon, although the salmon-to-grilse ratio is about 2:1.

 The catch stats range from 30 to 40 fish per rod per week and sometimes much higher.